ConacBreslin/inginuity/README.md

 5. Changing the current working directory to the location where you want the cloned directory to be made.
 6. Typing git clone, and pasting the URL copied in Step 3.
 7. Pressing Enter to create the local clone.

+## Credits
+### Code
+The intial design, layout and fucntionality was taken from the Code Institute's walk through project on Boutique Ado.

+### Media
+The gin and distillery images and content were, when possible, taken directly from the distillery websites, if this was not available magazine articles, in particular [Irish Whiskey Magazine](https://www.irishwhiskeymagazine.com/), were used.
+Some gin images were taken from shop websites including [the whiskeyexchange](https://www.thewhiskyexchange.com/) and [celticwhiskey](https://celticwhiskey.com/).
+Some reviews were copied from [tripadvisor.ie](https://www.tripadvisor.ie/)

+## Acknoweldgements
+I would like to thank the following people;
+- my very zen mentor Chris Quinn whose wisdom and experience were invaluable,
+- the many tutors in Code Institute for being unfailingly helpful, patient and knowledgeable throughout the hours and hours I spent online with them.
+I do not generally like to single out tutors (they all do an amazing job) but this time I have to mention Igor who never failed to assist, support, direct and sort out any issue but most of all furthered my understanding if the process,
+- my family and friends for all their support and feedback,
+- my unbelieveably supportive husband who, despite being very neglected recently, has not only kept me going but has also kept me (well) fed.